Boost Wallet

 16. The customer completes the payment according to the instruction by scanning the QR code in the Boost Wallet mobile application.

-17. The payment is processed on the Boost Wallet service side.
+17. The purchase is processed in the Boost Wallet service.

 18. The payment result is displayed to the customer in the Boost Wallet mobile application.

-19. The Boost Wallet service sends the result notification to the payment platform.
+19. The Boost Wallet service sends a notification about the result to the payment platform.

-20. The payment platform sends a callback to the web service.
+20. The payment platform sends the payment result callback to the web service.

 Request format